swcarpentry/make-novice/_episodes/03-variables.md

 {: .callout}

 Let us set about removing some of the repetition from our Makefile.
+For this purpose we will use some of so-called [automatic variables]({{ page.root }}/reference.html#automatic-variable) that are build into the Make language.

+Because the name of the target is often repeated within the action code, Make defines an automatic variable `$@`.
+When Make is run, the variable `$@` is expanded as the target name of our rule.

 In our `results.txt` rule we duplicate the data file names and the name of the results file name: